Goal

 - Connection status, permission gate, and recent activity cards.

-- MCP connection instructions with repo-local
+- DealDash Agent Bridge instructions with repo-local

 - Tier 0/Tier 1/Tier 2 permission explanation.